-We have a long-standing record of active membership in the local law society and good links with alumni working in a variety of fields of legal practice.
+We have a long-standing record of active membership in the local law society and good links with alumni working in a variety of fields of legal practice, both high street and company commercial.

-Information about competitions and opportunities to gain work experience is continuously communicated to students, who also have access to support and advice on CV writing and interview skills.
+Our students’ volunteering work is acknowledged on their university record of achievement through registration on a non-credit bearing module.
 We also offer a range of credit-bearing placement modules to our third-year students who work part-time within the legal sector.

-A number of events and outings relevant to career development are arranged by the Department of Law, including court and parliament visits, law fairs and competitions.
-Throughout the year, we also run a full programme of presentations and workshops for students, delivered by practicing lawyers from a variety of fields along with judges from different parts of the civil and criminal justice systems.
+The Department of Law & Politics organises participation in a wide range of external and internal events and activities relevant to careers in the legal sector.
+These include court and parliament visits, law fairs and negotiation and mooting competitions.
+Throughout the year, we host presentations and panel discussion, delivered by practicing lawyers from a variety of fields along with judges from different parts of the civil and criminal justice systems.

-Lawyers and judges regularly contribute as guest speakers within many of the modules on the law programmes and we host sessions where firms, chambers and alternative business structures provide free legal information and advice on areas of particular interest to individuals and businesses within the local community.
-We also put on continuing legal development events for local lawyers.
+Lawyers and judges regularly contribute as guest speakers within our taught modules.
+We host continuing professional development events for local lawyers and provide a venue for public events at which firms or chambers provide free legal information and advice on areas of particular interest to individuals and businesses within the local community.

-A central aspect of our work expanding Clinical Legal Education involves reshaping our curricula by adding further modules that help students acquire the practical as well as the intellectual skills they need to stand out as potential lawyers.
+A central aspect of our work within Clinical Legal Education involves reshaping our curricula by adding modules that help students acquire the practical as well as the intellectual skills they need to stand out as potential lawyers.